-5.8 Investors' rights by Special Resolution
+5.8 Unitholders' rights by Special Resolution

-Investors have rights to do the following things by passing a Special Resolution (that is a resolution at a meeting of Investors passed by Investors holding at least 75% of the Units in the Fund):
+Unitholders have rights to do the following things by passing a Special Resolution (that is a resolution at a meeting of unitholders passed by unitholders holding at least 75% of the Units in the Fund):

-- approve or disapprove amendments to the Fund terms other than amendments that are permitted to be made

-by the Trustee, with the approval of the Manager.
-The Trustee is generally permitted to amend the terms other

-than where the amendment is adverse to Investors as a whole or to the extent that the amendment would

-deprive Investors of a vested entitlement.
+• approve or disapprove amendments to the Fund terms other than amendments that are permitted to be made by the Trustee, with the approval of the Manager.
+The Trustee is generally permitted to amend the terms other than where the amendment is adverse to Investors as a whole or to the extent that the amendment would deprive Investors of a vested entitlement.

 - remove the Trustee;

 - appoint a new Trustee;

 - remove the Manager;

 - appoint a new Manager.